 Primary Challenges for Targeted Populations

-The combination of the challenges above and other factors create significant barriers for persons with disabilities living in New Jersey, including:
+The combination of the challenges above and other factors created significant barriers for persons with disabilities living in New Jersey, including:

 Key Strategies to Address Barriers

-- Community Engagement: Use existing local resources to engage community participation and create partnerships that lead to better collaboration between community agencies.
-These partnerships will inform ongoing decision-making and will promote the long-term sustainability of successful strategies and outcomes beyond the life of the project.
+- Community Engagement: Used existing local resources to engage community participation and create partnerships that lead to better collaboration between community agencies.
+The partnerships informed ongoing decision-making and will promote the long-term sustainability of successful strategies and outcomes beyond the life of the project.

-- Bridges Out of Poverty – Strategies for Professionals and Communities Training: Provide counselors and partners with a better understanding of barriers to and resources for serving the targeted populations.
+- Bridges Out of Poverty – Strategies for Professionals and Communities Training: Provided counselors and partners with a better understanding of barriers to and resources for serving the targeted populations.

-- Braiding and Leveraging Resources: Increase the capacity and interrelationships of community partners and New Jersey Division of Vocational Rehabilitation Services.
-The goal is to build a coordinated and comprehensive support system, including connections to federal and state programs.
+- Braiding and Leveraging Resources: Increased the capacity and interrelationships of community partners and New Jersey Division of Vocational Rehabilitation Services.
+The goal was to build a coordinated and comprehensive support system, including connections to federal and state programs.

-Project E3 will provide New Jersey’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided New Jersey’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.